From BR Bullpen

 Biographical Information

-The son of minor leaguer Charles Ross, Ross went to high school at Lexington Christian Academy and originally planned to attend the University of Kentucky.
-However, he was selected by the Texas Rangers in the second round of the 2008 amateur draft and was signed by scout John Poloni.
+Ross went to high school at Lexington Christian Academy and originally planned to attend the University of Kentucky.
+However, he was selected by the Texas Rangers in the 2nd round of the 2008 amateur draft and was signed by scout John Poloni.